41 Of The Best Things To Do In Romania

 Bucharest Itinerary: Calea Victoriei Bucharest Sunset

-Romania is instagrammable; there is so much to see and do.
+Romania is Instagrammable; there is so much to see and do.
 Let’s start with what to see in Bucharest.

-A Spa Day At Therme
+1. A Spa Day At Therme

 Therme is one of the most impressive modern attractions in Bucharest.
-This wellness center with saunas, pools and other enjoyable recreational activities is only 10 minutes outside Bucharest.
+This wellness center with saunas, pools, and other enjoyable recreational activities is only 10 minutes outside Bucharest.
 So, if you are still feeling jet-lagged, this is the best place to relax and unwind.

-See The Palace Of Parliament
+2. See The Palace Of Parliament In Bucharest

 Things to do in Bucharest - The Palace of the Parliament,Bucharest

-This is the second-largest administrative building in the world after the Pentagon – and has to be on top of your what to do in Romania list.
 There is a lot of drama around this building as Ceausescu had many old historical buildings demolished in the center of Bucharest to build it.
 There are some horror stories about dissidents having been convicted of working to their deaths to construct this place.
 But we will leave it to the guides to explain this to you.

-Plan Half A Day At The “Village Museum”
+3. Plan Half A Day At The “Village Museum”

-But don’t pick a rainy or cold day for this one, as it is an open-air museum.
-Here, you will have the chance to see traditional houses from all over the country grouped in regions.
-And you will see some significant differences between their constructions.
+You will see some significant differences between their constructions.
 This is only to give you a taste of what to expect when visiting the rest of the country.
-And speaking of taste, there is a restaurant in the center of the museum; you will need to try it out.
+Speaking of taste, there is a restaurant in the center of the museum; you will need to try it out.

-Spend The Night Clubbing In Bucharest’s Old Town
+4. Spend The Night Clubbing In Bucharest’s Old Town

 Practically every building in Bucharest’s Old Town has a restaurant, bistro, bar, or club you can spend a few precious hours in – making finding the best thing to do in Romania easy!
-You can choose one spot, stay for the night, or go bar hopping.
-The place will be packed with locals and tourists having a good time.
+You can choose one great spot, stay for the night, or go bar hopping.

-Visit The Cărturești Carusel Bookstore
+5. Visit The Cărturești Carusel Bookstore

 6 Day Bucharest and Brasov Itinerary - Books

-You don’t need to be a bookworm to enjoy a wander through the Cărturești Carusel (Carousel of Light) Bookstore in Bucharest.
-Located in the Old Town, this is one of the most beautiful bookstores in the world.
 Housed in a building constructed in 1903 by wealthy Greek bankers, the store encompasses three floors and thousands of books.
 Elegantly curved balconies dominate the interior design, while a top-floor tea house provides a superb view of the bookstore below.

 Things To Do In Romania – Muntenia Region